 While we share all of the pertinent details from our testing of these online therapy services, there are important considerations for you to make in order to identify the best therapy for you.
 This choice ultimately is a personal one, and here are the main factors to consider:

 For some people, nothing compares to face-to-face communication.
 Other people, however, are accustomed to text and email and find as much value from these modes of communication.
-If voice and face-time are your preferred mode and you find yourself often scratching your head or frustrated about written messages, then this is very important when comparing online therapy services.
-It plays to an extent into budgeting and which service is likeliest to satisfy you or frustrate you unnecessarily.

 The good news is that online therapy can often save you money compared to traditional therapy services.
 But everything does cost money, and a misunderstanding about the price structure or billing schedule of an online service can cause headaches.
 Budget is a very important consideration, whether you intend to access online therapy for just a few weeks or as an ongoing member for possibly a year or longer, if you establish a great relationship with your counselor.

-For most people who seek therapy from a counselor, the goal is to establish a trusting and useful relationship with a counselor who can provide therapy in a private, individual setting.
+For most people who seek therapy from a counselor, the goal is to establish a trusting and useful relationship with a counselor who can provide therapy in a safe, individual setting.
 A multitude of possible challenges and goals motivate us to seek this therapy.

 In the growing telehealth industry, few medical services are as well suited to virtual care as therapy.
 With vast networks of highly qualified counselors spanning the spectrum of specialties, our top picks give you great power to find that ideal therapist and benefit from the ongoing, convenient therapy they can provide.